AN-ACC: Underestimating resident needs could cost you over $115,815 a year

 How the gap forms

-Resident needs rarely change overnight.
+A resident’s needs grow in real time, while their AN‑ACC classification, set at a single point in time, does not.
 They shift gradually: a higher falls risk, more help with daily activities, closer clinical oversight.
-Staff respond to each change as it happens, while AN-ACC funding remains based on the last assessment until a reassessment occurs.
+Staff respond to each change as it happens, while AN‑ACC funding remains based on the last assessment until a reassessment occurs.
+This means the home continues to meet the higher need while remaining funded at the older, lower level.

 Cost of care and recorded revenue both look steady from month to month, so the variance never announces itself.
-It reads as business as usual.
+It reads as business as usual, which is why the gap is so easily missed.

 Why this matters